 L.5.0 Objects Overview

-An ASE supports File Objects and Data objects.
+An ASE supports File Objects and Data objects as ways to store information in non volatile memory.

 File objects comprise Elementary Files (EFs), and DFs used to organize the file structure in a hierarchy.
 EFs store information meant to be exchanged with external entities: This includes permanent storage of stakeholder information, storage of service credentials, and storage of data for service processing.
 File Objects are created using the CREATE FILE command.
 Unless specific restrictions are applied (see clause L.9), the content of EFs can be updated dynamically during operation provided that the required file access control conditions are satisfied.

 Data objects are meant to store information used during internal processes such as secret keys.
-The structures for Data object.
-Their structure needs to be reserved during the personalisation phase but their content can be updatable, if desirable, during the operational phase.
+The structures for Data objects need to be reserved during the personalisation phase but their content can be updatable, if desirable, during the operational phase.

 L.5.1 TLV Coding

-Both files and data objects store data in Tag, Length, Value format as pecified in ISO 7816-6 [60].
+Both files and data objects store data in Tag, Length, Value (TLV) format as pecified in ISO 7816-6 [60].

 If a mandatory tag is not present, the ASE shall return an error if the tag is not found: 6985h or 6A80h depending on the command.
 If the tag byte is optional, the ASE shall use the default value if the tag byte is not found.